gerlaxrex/Corradini/README.md

 ## Back-end 🗄️

-The back-end part, that is the bussiness logic and the Database did not require much effort since the website is not
+The back-end part, that is the bussiness logic and the Database did not require much effort since the website is straightforward: I implemented some function in order to better format the data and finally implemented the services and the